-THE GEIGERSCOPE The screen of a Geigerscope is coated with zinc sulfide.
+The screen of a Geigerscope is coated with zinc sulfide.
 When alpha rays from a radioactive material strike the screen, flashes of light known as scintillations are produced.
 The scintillations can be seen by looking through the eyepiece.
-(B is a section of the Geigerscope shown at A.) the same word.
-Phophorus emits light when exposed to natural weathering.
-Many photoluminescent phosphors are employed in television tubes, radar tubes, in paints and inks, in fluorescent lighting and in instruments for detecting various radiations.
-Photoluminescent phosphors produce light at low temperatures.
-They absorb energy and then re-emit this energy in the form of visible light.
-The hands and numerals on a "radium" watch dial which glow in the dark are coated with a photoluminescent phosphor.
+(B is a section of the Geigerscope shown at A.)

 The screen of a Geigerscope also is coated with a photoluminescent phosphor, namely zinc sulfide powder.
 When the rays, known as alpha rays, from a radioactive material strike zinc sulfide powder the energy of the rays is converted into visible light.
 Flashes of light known as SCINTILLATIONS are produced.
 If a strongly radioactive mineral is held close to the screen of a Geigerscope, flashes of light can be seen by looking through the eyepiece.
 A Geigerscope must be used in darkness.
 The flashes are faint and can be seen only after the observer's eyes have become thoroughly adjusted to darkness.
 Geigerscopes are useful for examining specimens of ore which can be held in the hand.
 They do not always detect weak or moderate radioactivity and are most useful in detecting strong radioactivity.
 They are not influenced by the size of an ore sample and are of no value in measuring the amount of radioactive material in an ore sample.

 The Geiger Counter.
 The Geiger-Muller counter, popularly called Geiger counter, was first devised in 1928 as a laboratory instrument for measurements of radioactivity.
 When the wide search for uranium ores began during World War II, the laboratory counter was developed into a rugged portable device which could be used by prospectors.

-A portable Geiger counter resembles a small batteryoperated radio in general appearance.
+A portable Geiger counter resembles a small battery-operated radio in general appearance.
 It consists essentially of a Geiger-Muller tube (often spoken of as a G-M tube), a source of high voltage (700-1200 volts), an electronic amplifier and one or more transducers.
 The transducer provided with inexpensive counters is a telephone receiver or a set of earphones.
 The more expensive counters are provided with a meter and a neon tube in addition to the earphones.
 The equipment varies with model and price.